she-code-africa/SCAMP-Cohort4-Technical-assessment/beginner/php.md

 * Submit your repository URL on the provided google form.
 * _NOTE: make sure to follow the instruction on the readme.md/README.md_

-- Using PHP,  Write a JavaScript function that checks whether a passed string is palindrome or not?
+- Using PHP,  Write a function that checks whether a passed string is palindrome or not?
 #####   **Note:** A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g. madam, Level or My gym.

 ## Submission: